(See also Overview of Vitamins.)

 A severe deficiency may result in a red and sore tongue, a reduced sense of taste, depression, confusion, and dementia.

-If a pregnant woman has folate deficiency, her infant may have a birth defect of the spinal cord or brain.
+If a pregnant woman has folate deficiency, the risk of having an infant with a birth defect of the spinal cord or brain is increased.

 The diagnosis is based on blood tests.

 Folate supplements taken by mouth usually correct the deficiency.